1. Office

 A close up view of the digital touchscreen on an HP OfficeJet Pro 9125e printer with a dark green backdrop.

-We also like the 9125e’s bright, capacitive touchscreen display, which makes it easy for you to navigate the menus in comparison with the single-line, monochrome, non-touch displays found on other printers, like the Brother HL-L2350DW.
+We also like the 9125e’s bright, capacitive touchscreen display, which makes it easy for you to navigate the menus in comparison with the single-line, monochrome, non-touch displays found on other printers, like the Brother HL-L2460DW.
 And the HP Smart desktop and mobile app makes it easy for you to scan to or print from all of your devices.

 Flaws but not dealbreakers

+• Be careful with HP+ and Instant Ink.
 HP uses coercive tactics to try to get you to opt in to both HP+ and Instant Ink during the printer-setup process, and you should think twice before doing so.
 Joining HP+ permanently prevents you from using third-party ink and requires your printer to be connected to the internet at all times in order to print.

-Although we like the functionality of the 9125e’s touchscreen, we wish it were bigger.
+• The touchscreen could be bigger.
 The relatively compact real estate makes hitting the smallest on-screen buttons, such as the gear icon that takes you to the settings menu, somewhat difficult.
 Be prepared for a few frustrating mis-taps.

 Specs